ataraxao/cwa/Cooperative_Wealth_Agreement.md

 (b) **Implementation Confirmation.** The Agreement becomes operative only upon the Independent Administrator delivering a written confirmation (email sufficient) to both Parties stating that, subject to Custodian Constraints, the Implementation Control Checklist has been satisfied (the “Implementation Confirmation”).
 The Operative Date is the date/time of that Implementation Confirmation.

-(c) **Custodian Constraints; Exceptions.** If any checklist item cannot be satisfied due to Custodian Constraints, the Agreement remains non-operative unless the Parties and the Independent Administrator sign a written exception describing (i) the constraint, and (ii) the closest practicable alternative controls that will apply consistent with this Agreement’s intent.
+(c) **Custodian Constraints; Exceptions; Minimum Viable Controls.** If any checklist item cannot be satisfied due to Custodian Constraints, the Parties and the Independent Administrator shall use reasonable efforts to implement the closest practicable alternative controls consistent with this Agreement’s intent.
+The Agreement remains non-operative unless the Parties and the Independent Administrator sign a written exception describing (i) the constraint, (ii) the alternative controls, and (iii) any compensating restrictions (including recipient locks, permission-change locks, or transfer-profile locks) that achieve, in substance, the anti-bypass and anti-unilateral-transfer objectives.

 ### 3.3 Voluntary Funding; Target Contributions (Non-Binding)
 Any contributions to the Vehicle Account are voluntary.
 As a non-binding target only, Party A may contribute up to **$[Monthly Deposit Amount]** per month commencing on **[Start Date]**, but Party A may reduce, pause, or stop contributions at any time without breach.